ignotus666/HC-05-Configurator/README.md

 - PyQt5: For creating the GUI.
 - pyserial: For serial communication with the HC-05 module.

-A .deb package and Windows installer are included if you prefer not to build it yourself.
-[Downloads](https://github.com/ignotus666/HC-05-Configurator/releases/tag/v0.0.5)
+A .deb package and Windows installer are included if you prefer not to build it yourself: [downloads](https://github.com/ignotus666/HC-05-Configurator/releases/tag/v0.0.5)

 ## Usage